d0pple33/BugLog/README.md

-# BugLog
-The malware database for you.
+# Obtaining malware has never been easier.